Quality music and inclusion, for Herts and north London

 Zara McFarlane, Omar, Xhosa Cole, John Altman, Emma Rawicz, Oscar Lyons, Cleveland Watkiss (The Great Jamaican Songbook), Art Themen, John Watson, Esther Bennett, and Leon Foster Thomas, plus 15 more grassroots & local bands.
 We also delivered memorable workshops for young people and a live 4-hour broadcast on Jazz FM in 2023.

-Featuring Ray Gelato & The Giants with Xantoné Blacq, The Ronnie Scott's All Stars, LoKkhi TeRra, Jean Toussaint, Imogen Ryall, Fergus Quill, Maddy Coombs, Charlie Pyne, Tom Ridout and many more.
+Ray Gelato & The Giants, Xantoné Blacq, The Ronnie Scott's All Stars, LoKkhi TeRra, Jean Toussaint, Imogen Ryall, Fergus Quill, Maddy Coombs, Charlie Pyne, and Tom Ridout.
+Plus our first community Walksetra project.

 Support